MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/types-of-events-for-extensibility.md

 #### Before/After Procedure

-**Medium Value** - We often use these events to provide more processing before or after a specific method is called. <!--can we drop, "we often use..." and just say, "Provide more processing..."-->
+**Medium Value** - We often use these events to provide more processing before or after a specific method is called.

 These events are medium quality because they're connected to the specific procedure, but it's unclear how to handle them if the procedure is removed or changed.